townba/bocfel/Quetzal.md

 Bocfel doesn't really support V6.
 If V6 support is ever added, the `Scrn` chunk will be updated to a new version with better V6 window support.

+## The `Rand` Chunk

+If the random number generator is in predicable mode (i.e. `@random` has been called with a negative value), the current state of the PRNG will be stored in the `Rand` chunk for autosaves.
+If the game is in random mode, then this chunk is omitted.
+For non-autosaves, this chunk is always omitted.
+Random state is stored as follows:

+* PRNG type (16-bit) - The only supported PRNG type is Xorshift32,
+                       which has a type of 0.
+* PRNG state (described below)

+For Xorshift32, the state is a single 32-bit value which represents the current Xorshift32 value.

+## The `Undo` Chunk

+For autosaves, the current state of Undo is stored so that after an autorestore, the UNDO command will work.
+For games which do not support undo, the meta command /UNDO will still work.

+The chunk size is variable, and consists of:

+* Version (32-bit) - This section describes version 0
+* Number of undo states (32-bit)
+* Undo data (described below)

+### Undo data

+Undo states are stored sequentially, with the oldest first.
+Save states are BFZS data as described by this document.
+Each save state consists
+of:

+* Save type (8-bit) - 0 for normal undo, 1 for meta
+* Size of the BFZS data (32-bit)
+* The BFZS data itself (variable)